KarSim144/discord-token-stealer-example/README.md

 This is a discord session stealer example.
-This is purely educational and created so people are more aware of viruses.
+This is purely educational and published so people are more aware of viruses.
 Discord token stealers are often used to steal accounts and use bots to advertise stuff.
 I am not responsible for what you do with this piece of code and its important to realise its illegal to invade anyones privacy in any way.
 Virustotal scan results are below.